Yulin-W/alternate-history-editor/README.md

 ## Sample: The Great Penguin War
 [Click to download timeline file (can be loaded into the editor)](https://raw.githubusercontent.com/Yulin-W/alternate-history-editor/master/Sample%20Timelines/The%20Great%20Penguin%20War.json)
 ![](https://raw.githubusercontent.com/Yulin-W/alternate-history-editor/master/Sample%20Timelines/Great%20Penguin%20War.gif)

-## Usage

-### Notes
-- Loading up the tool may take some time, please be patient (or come and help refactor code to speed it up ^_^)
-- Using the admin level map will be rather laggy, so for most purposes rather use national level map
-- Double click legend label to edit (click elsewhere or press Enter to finish editing)
-- Added new time points inherit the map of the previous time point (makes timeline mapping easier)
-- To use offline, you'll need to setup a local server and then open the main.html there

-### Possible uses
-- Alternate history timeline making OFC ^_^
-- Creating coloured maps in general with annotations, for say demographics and so on

 ## Extra Acknowledgements
 - "map_admin.js", "map_nation.js", "lakes.js", "rivers.js" were modified from: